-Immediately prior to the completion of the Company's initial public offering ("IPO"), all of the outstanding shares of its convertible preferred stock will automatically convert into shares of common stock, based on the shares of the convertible preferred stock outstanding as of June 30, 2019.
+Immediately prior to the completion of the Company's initial public offering ("IPO"), all of the outstanding shares of its convertible preferred stock will automatically convert into 179,011,431 shares of Class B common stock, based on the 179,011,431 shares of the convertible preferred stock outstanding as of June 30, 2019.
 The unaudited pro forma stockholders' equity as of June 30, 2019 has been computed to give effect to the automatic conversion of the convertible preferred stock as though the conversion and reclassification had occurred as of June 30, 2019.
-The shares of common stock issuable and the proceeds expected to be received in the IPO are excluded from such pro forma information.
+The shares of Class A common stock issuable and the proceeds expected to be received in the IPO are excluded from such pro forma information.

-Unaudited pro forma basic and diluted net loss per share is computed to give effect to the automatic conversion of outstanding convertible preferred stock into shares of common stock in connection with the IPO.
+Unaudited pro forma basic and diluted net loss per share is computed to give effect to the automatic conversion of 179,011,431 shares of the Company's outstanding convertible preferred stock into 179,011,431 shares of Class B common stock in connection with the IPO.